 The Student Rocket Launch simulates a real launch campaign so the interns can experience what the process looks like from start to finish on a smaller scale.
 United Launch Alliance’s real-life launch campaigns stretch over several years, and the Student Rocket Launch compacts that into seven to ten weeks.

-Payload applications are closed for the 2018 launch, but check out the 2018 Payload Proposal Form to learn information about the timeline, technical specifications and contact information are included in the Payload Proposal Form.
+Payload applications are open for the 2019 launch!
+Timeline, technical specifications and contact information are included in the Payload Proposal Form.